-Two members of the Executive Committee, Ted Hughes (whose family is from Atiu) and John Wilson from New Zealand Army aid work had forged links with Rarotonga Hospital, so Rarotonga seemed a logical place to start.
+Ted Hughes (whose family is from Atiu) and John Wilson from New Zealand Army aid work had forged links with Rarotonga Hospital, so Rarotonga seemed a logical place to start.

 And further, in the sense that charity begins at home, the Cooks has, since 1906, been firmly associated with New Zealand.
 Many New Zealanders holiday there, Cook Islanders are New Zealand citizens, use New Zealand currency, are schooled in English using mainly a New Zealand curriculum, and many Cook Islanders live and train in New Zealand.